kyma-project/serverless/docs/user/03-30-manage-functions-with-kyma-cli.md

 1. To create local files with the default configuration for a Python Function, go to the folder in which you want to initiate the workspace content and run the `init` Kyma CLI command:

-  >**NOTE:** Learn why you want sidecar and how to enabled them.
-Follow [Istio sidecars in Kyma and why you want them](../../01-overview/service-mesh/smsh-03-istio-sidecars-in-kyma.md), [Default Istio setup in Kyma](../../01-overview/service-mesh/smsh-02-default-istio-setup-in-kyma.md) and [Enable automatic Istio sidecar proxy injection](../../04-operation-guides/operations/smsh-01-istio-enable-sidecar-injection.md)

   ```bash
   kyma init function --runtime python39 --name {FUNCTION_NAME}
   ```

-  Alternatively, use the `--dir {FULL_FOLDER_PATH}` flag to point to the directory where you want to create the Function's source files.
+  You can also use the `--dir {FULL_FOLDER_PATH}` flag to point to the directory where you want to create the Function's source files.

   >**NOTE:** Python 3.9 is only one of the available runtimes.
 Read about all [supported runtimes and sample Functions to run on them](../../05-technical-reference/svls-01-sample-functions.md).